Explore our interactive case studies and see how STELFONTA® has delivered results in tumors across different locations in different breeds of dogs.

 - It is vital that pre- and post-treatment medications must be given to decrease the potential for severe systemic adverse reactions, including death, from mast cell degranulation.

-- Formation of wounds, possibly extensive, is an intended and likely response to treatment with STELFONTA along with the associated swelling, bruising and pain; these wounds are expected to heal.
+- Formation of wounds is an intended and likely response to treatment with STELFONTA along with the associated swelling, bruising and pain; these wounds are expected to heal.